 France in Western Europe has been said to be the most popular destination for tourists in the world.
-Fortunately, the country has a very good road system, with more kilometers of road than any other country in the European Union.
-France has a total of 965,916 km (600,192 miles) of local, secondary, main roads, and motorways.
+Fortunately, the country has a very good road system which accommodates all the visitors, with more road coverage than any other country in the European Union.
+France has a total of 965,916 kilometers (600,192 miles) of local, secondary, main roads, and motorways.
 While many travelers like using local public transportation and the fast trains the country offers, others prefer renting a vehicle to move around with a bit more freedom and mobility.

 - ‘A’ roads (as in A6) are motorways, called autoroutes in France.

-- ‘N’ roads are strategic truck routes in the National network.
+- ‘N’ roads are national strategic truck routes.

-- ‘D’ roads are managed by the local Department.
-They range from busy local routes and former National routes now downgraded (make sure you have an up-to-date map with the new road numbers), to tiny country lanes.
+- ‘D’ roads are departmental (county) roads.
+They range from busy local routes and former national routes now downgraded (make sure you have an up-to-date map with the new road numbers) to tiny country lanes.

 - France also displays a European road number.
 French numbers are in white on a red background; European numbers are white on a green background.